 The feel and touch of the piano will give you more dynamics and musicality.

 The keyboard keys are significantly lighter to touch than piano keys.
-It is easier for a beginner.
+They don’t respond as well as a piano does to your fingers.
+They are easier for a beginner.
 A young child may not feel tired very quickly opposed to playing on a piano which is much heavier to touch.
 Every note needs an effort as they need to move the hammer physically to strike the keys.

 The Maintenance And Longevity